 You're not supposed to give puppies "people" milk.
 If you will check at your local Wal-Mart or contact your vet, there is a milk replacement for puppies.
 I raise Yorkies and what I do when they first start on food is to put a small amount of dry food in a bowl with hot water, make sure the food is covered.
 Let this sit until it cools off to lukewarm and it should have absorbed the water by now and it makes a soft dog food they can eat.
 Don't give them canned dog food, this will often times give the little guys diarrhea.
 Good luck with your puppy!

 Talk to your vet or local pet supply store about Nutri-Cal.
 It comes in a tube and is a feeding supplement for puppies too young to feed.
 Also, you might try getting Gerber baby food, their meats.
 There's beef, chicken, turkey, veal, and ham.
 Give a little of this mixed in with some kibble mush.
 No milk!
 Our teacup Chihuahua weighed only 11 oz. when we brought her home 2 years ago and these things seemed to work great for her.
+Also, watch the pup's water intake as very young puppies can get dehydrated quickly.
+Our vet gave me a syringe with the needle removed so I could shoot some Nutri-cal and then some water (not too much at a time!) into Mitzi's mouth.
+She's now a robust 2 year old and weighs in at a whopping 4 lbs.
+Also, she still likes her baby food and won't eat her meals unless I put just a little on top and smear it around.
+What a spoiled brat!

 My family raised 21 puppies totally by hand from the time they were two weeks old.
 The vet's office gave me a recipe consisting of evaporated milk, boiled water, white corn syrup, and infant vitamins instead of suggesting I buy the prepared formula (he knew we couldn't afford that for 21 pups).
+When the pups reached about 6 weeks of age we started feeding them puppy chow that we had made soggy with warm water.
+All of the pups survived, and we kept one who is still quite healthy.
+I can't remember the ratios, but I'm sure most, if not all, vets know this recipe or something similar.

 I fed a litter of great Pyrenees pups from the time they were 5 days old.
 A breeder gave me a recipe for formula that worked great.
 It was a can of Pet milk (evaporated milk), 1 cup of plain whole fat yogurt, 1 can of baby food beef, and a can of water.
 Just mix up in the blender.
 They grew fine and seemed very satisfied.